As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 FAQ about Real and Fake Geodes

-Still did not find the answer to your answers about the differences between real and fake geodes?
+I still have not found the answer to your questions about the differences between real and fake geodes.
 Find frequently asked questions in the section below:

 Where Are Fake Geodes Produced Most Often?

 Fake geodes are most often produced in India.
-Fake geodes from Morocco and other countries, especially Asian and African countries, are also common.
+Fake geodes from Morocco and other countries, predominantly Asian and African countries, are also common.

 What is the Price for Fake Geodes?

-Prices for fake geodes range from around $ 10 for smaller pieces to hundreds of dollars for larger pieces.
-An important factor in the price is also the quality of their processing.
+Prices for fake geodes range from around $10 for smaller pieces to hundreds of dollars for larger pieces.
+An essential factor in the price is also the quality of their processing.

 TIP: Geodes look like a usual stone from the outside but at the same time hide a real sparkling treasure inside.
 Check out the common crystals you can find in geodes in the article below: